THE LONGEST DAY

 9) What if I can’t raise the suggested minimum?
 What kind of support will you provide?

 This event does include a fundraising component.
 Every dollar you raise goes to support the Alzheimer’s Association.
-We know that the idea of asking people for money can be scary, especially if it’s not something you’ve done before.
-Most people are pleasantly surprised at the response they receive when asking friends and family for donations.
+We know that the idea of asking people for money can be intimidating, especially if it’s not something you’ve done before, but you may be pleasantly surprised at the response you receive when asking friends and family for donations.
 If you utilize the tools provided, your goal should be achievable.
 If you do fall short of the goal, your team will not be billed or charged by the Alzheimer’s Association or the ACBL.

 10) Where does the money go?

-14) How does the Alzheimer's Association receive the money our club raises?
+13) How do the Alzheimer's Association and Alzheimer Society of Canada receive the money our club raises?
 Do donors receive a receipt?

-The ACBL will send in your sanction fees collected on June 21, 2013 directly to the Alzheimer's Association.
-For the other funds raised by your club and players there are two different options for submitting directly to the Alzheimer's Association.
+The ACBL will send in your sanction fees collected on June 21, 2014 directly to the Alzheimer's Association and Alzheimer Society of Canada.
+For the other funds raised by clubs in the United States, Mexico and Bermuda, there are two different options for submitting directly to the Alzheimer's Association.
 The first and best option is to have donors visit your fundraising page on The Longest Day's website.
 From here there is an option to "donate" and a confirmation of donation will be automatically generated.
-If you would prefer to mail donations, visit the resource center on your fundraising page and click on "Forms".
-From here you can print the donation form you need to fill out to mail in your donations.
-If you are sending in multiple checks via mail, a receipt will be sent the the name and address of each donor as it appears on their check.
+If you would prefer to mail donations, use the offline donation form included in the Team Captain Guide.
+If you are sending in multiple checks via mail, a receipt will be sent to the name and address of each donor as it appears on their check.